St Mawgan in Pydar Church

 History, tourist information, and nearby accommodation

-The 14th century tower is rather oddly situated at the south transept, rather than the more traditional situation at the west end of the nave.
+The late 13th century tower is rather oddly situated at the south transept, rather than the more traditional situation at the west end of the nave.
 The tower belfry houses a ring of 8 bells, the oldest being cast sometime between 1378 and 1407.

 NB.
-Don't confuse St Mawgans in Pydar with St Mawgans in Meneage, near the Lizard peninsula.
+Don't confuse St Mawgan in Pydar church with the church dedicated to St Mawgan in the village of Mawgan-in-Meneage, near Helston.

 About St Mawgan in Pydar Church